 SEO the Shop Meta Description.The first sentence or two of your site's content (written copy) should be copied to the meta description.
 Figure the first 15-20 words and about 100-120 characters total.
-Use the same keywords as the title along with some keyword specific examples that fall under those keywords.
-"We have lots of Mexican & Cinco De Mayo T-shirts like: Mexican Flag tees, Spanish Slogan tees, and Mexico shirts.
+Use the same keywords as the title along with some keyword-specific examples that fall under those keywords.
+"We have lots of Mexican & Cinco De Mayo T-shirts like Mexican Flag tees, Spanish Slogan tees, and Mexico shirts.
 You can even write your own phrase to celebrate The 5th of May with many of our quality designs by personalizing the slogan online before adding it to your cart."
-As you can see "We have lots of Mexican & Cinco De Mayo T-shirts like: Mexican Flag tees, Spanish Slogan tees, and Mexico shirts." is the text chosen for the meta description tag.
-"5th of May" is an variant or synonym for "Cinco De Mayo" which ideal to have, just as tees is to shirts and t-shirts.
+As you can see "We have lots of Mexican & Cinco De Mayo T-shirts like Mexican Flag tees, Spanish Slogan tees, and Mexico shirts." is the text chosen for the meta description tag.
+"5th of May" is a variant or synonym for "Cinco De Mayo" which is ideal to have, just as tees are to shirts and t-shirts.
 Since it is past the cutoff for the meta description I did not include it as a keyword.

 - No content or context to associate with the keyword or link.